theonize/Currier/Gloss/Genesis/Genesis 8.md

 - We remember when prompted by an association; God remembers when He brings forward
   - a modern analogy: a computer does not forget data, it is stored and is recalled when the program is loaded; God's events are like a timed event which runs the program which recalls the data
 - Memory and remembrance is only significant in the human paradigm; i.e. within time.
 It is not a valid concept in the divine realm.

+  Remember that Noah brought extras "clean" animals for sacrifice.
+He prepared for God's deliverance.